suzaku-network/suzaku-core/docs/overview.md

        - Operators may call `forceUpdateNodes(...)` to ensure node weights align with their real available stake.
        - The contract locks or unlocks stake accordingly.
     4. **Epoch Transitions**:
-       - `_calcAndCacheNodeWeightsForOperatorAtEpoch` is called to carry forward or finalize node statuses.
+       - `_calcAndCacheNodeStakeForOperatorAtEpoch` is called to carry forward or finalize node statuses.
        - If a node ended in the previous epoch, it’s removed from arrays.
        - If a node had a pending update, it’s now resolved.
        - If this isn't called, it implies no change was done, it can be called retroactivelly for all nodes.